-The economy continues to be in a relatively depressed state with high levels of both personal taxation and VAT, affecting households net spend Public confidence is still at a low level with uncertainty regarding matters such as job security and this may affect consumers decisions to spend discretionary income on items such as eating out.
-However, we believe that our price point within the market place, being above fast food but below fine dining, means that we are well placed to continue our success in these market conditions.
+The economy continues to be in a relatively depressed state with high levels of both personal taxation and VAT affecting households net spend Public confidence is still at a low level with uncertainty regarding matters such as job security and this may affect consumers decisions to spend discretionary income on items such as eating out.
+However, we believe that our price point within the market place, being above fast food but below fine dining, means that we are well placed to continue our success in these market conditions and these results, we believe demonstrate that.